 “The Theatre Department was truly my second family, one that no one can ever replace, one that is always ready to welcome new members.
 I enjoyed a truly a wonderful learning and life-changing experience in working with all of the people at SUNY Plattsburgh.“

-“My advice to an incoming student at Plattsburgh who wants to study theatre is, go for it!
+Shauna’s advice for students: “My advice is go for it!
 Never be afraid: you have to walk into that department and dive in.
 Your experience at Plattsburgh is what you make of it and you can take as much from your theatre experience as you desire.
 No one is going to push you to do anything, nor are they going to push you away.
 The great thing about Plattsburgh’s small size is that you can have practically unlimited access to hands-on experience.
 You don’t just learn things out of a book; there is always an opportunity for you to do every aspect of theatre.
 One other thing to remember about Plattsburgh is that you don’t have to study just one area of theatre.
 You can pick and choose what fields you want to work on, and even if you don’t concentrate on one specifically, you can always sample a single dance or design class.
 The ball is in your court: you do the type of theatre that you want to do.
 Just grab on to whatever opportunities you can and never let go or give up.
 Every minute you spend in the Hartman Theatre is well worth it!“

 Adam Soule, Class of 2001

-B.A.
-Arts and Sciences (Theatre Performance), Studio Art Minor
+- B.A. in Arts and Sciences (Theatre Performance), Studio Art Minor, SUNY Plattsburgh

-- Advice for incoming students: “Commit, Commit, Commit (when all is said and done, you have no one except yourself to blame).”
+Adam’s advice for students: “Commit, commit, commit (when all is said and done, you have no one except yourself to blame).”